trema/pio/README.md

 Pio is a ruby gem to easily parse and generate network packets.
 It supports the following packer formats:

  * [LLDP](http://en.wikipedia.org/wiki/Link_Layer_Discovery_Protocol)
- * (currently there are just a few formats but I'm sure this list will grow)
+ * (currently there are just a few formats supported but I'm sure this list will grow)

 Features Overview